 Ever heard of chicken tikka masala?
-Of course you have.
-The leaves are what gives it that oh-so-special flavor many of us love.
+The leaves are what gives it that oh-so-special flavor.
 The seeds are also a great addition to many dishes.

 Taste: Astringent and bitter uncooked.
 When cooked, lends a pungent maple syrup, burnt sugar-like flavor.